mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}, but does not have an entry in the DNSSEC root-zone.
-This means that the root will return NSEC records constituting a secure denial of existence if queried.
-That's consistent with the requirements to return laid out in {{localhost-names}}.
+This means that the root will return an NXDOMAIN response along with NSEC records constituting a secure denial of existence if queried.
+That's consistent with the requirements to return NXDOMAIN that are laid out in {{localhost-names}}.

 # Security Considerations